syncfusion-content/java-file-format-docs/java-file-formats/word-library/word-document/compare-word-documents.md

 ## Comparison options

-You can customize the Word comparison using our ``ComparisonOptions`` in the DocIO.
+You can customize the Word comparison using the `ComparisonOptions` in the DocIO.

 ### Ignore format changes